We will have a range of assignments that will allow you to think about and use programming.

 For Project 2 and Project 3, it is best to be working with data and ideas for your final project, that will help build to the final presentation of data and content.

-Data Project 3 due April 2 – Interactive Charting – create a page that introduces a chart or map that is data-driven and can be changed by user interaction.
+Data Project 3 due Nov.
+13- Interactive Charting – create a page that introduce multiple (more than one) charts and/or maps that is data-driven and can be changed by user interaction.
 Use the Google Charts API.

-Final Project due May 7 – For the final project, you will be expected to tell a complete story using data.
-The project will need to be uploaded to the Web on your website.
+Final Project due Dec.
+13 – For the final project, you will be expected to tell a complete story using data.
+The project will need to be uploaded to the Web on your website using a subdomain that represents your project topic.
 Use a Bootstrap installation (no WordPress for this one) to hold your files and create your site that includes your files, text and visuals.
 The project can have text, multimedia in the form of photos and video.

 Data will need to be a key component, and you will provide the users a way to interact with data in some manner (manipulate the DOM).
-You must have at least one chart/map that changes based on the users’ input and at least one area where you filter a dataset with a user’s input (either a dropdown or text input).
+You must have multiple, interactive charts/maps based on the users’ input and at least one area where you filter a dataset with a user’s input (either a dropdown or text input).

 You will need to select appropriate sources for interviews and cite properly in the project.
 Your page may be a single page or a multi-page reporting project.
 You will decide the layout and navigation of the site.
 Keep the user experience in mind.